Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 In Section~\ref{sec-saw-proof}, we will show that the map $f_{\op{zip}}$ is an isometry as follows.
-The results of Section~\ref{sec-geodesic-properties} discussed above imply that there are universal constants $C>1$ and $\beta \in (0,1)$ such that the following is true.
-The map $f_{\op{zip}}^{-1}$ is a.s.\ Lipschitz with Lipschitz constant $C$; and almost every pair of points on $\wt\eta$ can be joined by a $\wt d$-geodesic which spends at most a $\beta$-fraction of its time in $\wt\eta$.
+The results of Section~\ref{sec-geodesic-properties} discussed above imply that there are universal constants $C \geq 1$ and $\beta \in (0,1)$ such that the following is true.
+The map $f_{\op{zip}}^{-1}$ is a.s.\ Lipschitz with Lipschitz constant $C$; and almost every pair of points on the gluing interface $\wt\eta$ can be joined by a $\wt d$-geodesic which spends at least a $\beta$-fraction of its time away from $\wt\eta$.
+Note that at this point we have not ruled out the possibility that a $\wt d$-geodesic traces $\wt\eta$ for a positive Lebesgue measure set of times (\emph{a posteriori}, this follows from the SLE-decorated LQG description of the limiting object).
+We can take $C$ to be the smallest constant for which the above Lipschitz property holds.
+We want to show that $C=1$.